Little-known insights about sign language and Deaf culture.

 There are countless apps, social networks, and blogs where Deaf people can meet others like them from anywhere in the world.
 Here are just a few of the most popular:

 Deaf people have faced an incredible amount of challenges, and they still continue to.
 However, they’ve made more progress than we credit them for in their ways of communicating and interacting, in their accomplishments and contributions to society, and in bringing people from all over the world together to build Deaf community and culture.

 Keep scrolling for more interesting facts and quotes about American Sign Language and Deaf culture.

 Learn the fastest growing language in the United States.
 Sign up for online ASL classes, absolutely FREE.

-The difference between subtitles vs. closed captioning: subtitles simply show the words or dialogue that the characters speak.
-Closed captions encompass all the important background sounds including song lyrics, falling objects, door creaks, etc.
+There is a difference between subtitles vs. closed captioning.
+Subtitles simply show the words or dialogue that the characters speak.
+Closed captions encompass all the important background sounds, including song lyrics, falling objects, door creaks, etc.

 The exact number of people who use ASL is unknown, but research shows it’s somewhere between 500,000 and 2,000,000.

 Sign language is the fastest growing language searched on Google since 2013.